Setsuko Koizumi: Early life

-Marriage to Lafcadio
+Marriage to Lafcadio Hearn

-The date of the marriage of Setsuko and Lafcadio is uncertain.
-According to Setsuko herself, she married Lafcadio around December 1890.
-Another story says that since the Koizumi family was also impoverished, around February 1891 Setsuko started her work as a live-in housekeeper in Lafcadio's house, where he lived by himself as an English teacher.
-Nishida Sentaro, Lafcadio's colleague and English teacher, volunteered as an interpreter between Setsuko and Lafcadio.
-Lafcadio Hearn was known as "Herun-san" by local people in Matsu.
-On 11 August 1891, Lafcadio sent a letter to a friend of his to announce his marriage with Setsuko.
-Interracial marriage was frowned upon in Japan around the time when Lafcadio and Setsuko married.
+The date of the marriage of Setsuko and Lafcadio Hearn is uncertain.
+According to Setsuko herself, she married Hearn around December 1890.
+Another story says that since the Koizumi family was also impoverished, around February 1891 Setsuko started her work as a live-in housekeeper in Hearn's house, where he lived by himself as an English teacher.
+Nishida Sentaro, Hearn's colleague and English teacher, volunteered as an interpreter between Setsuko and Hearn, who was known as "Herun-san" by local people in Matsue.
+On 11 August 1891, Hearn sent a letter to a friend to announce his marriage with Setsuko.
+Interracial marriage was frowned upon in Japan at the time when Hearn and Setsuko married.

-In November 1891, Lafcadio moved to Kumamoto with Setsuko.
-Setsuko unsuccessfully studied English to talk to Lafcadio.
-Setsuko, however, correctly understood Lafcadio's broken Japanese, called "Herun-san Kotoba" (Hearn-speak) in their family, and the couple communicated with each other.
+In November 1891, Hearn moved to Kumamoto with Setsuko.
+Setsuko unsuccessfully studied English to talk to Hearn.
+Setsuko, however, correctly understood Hearn's broken Japanese, called "Herun-san Kotoba" (Hearn-speak) in their family, and the couple communicated with each other.
 In 1893, their first son Kazuo was born.

 In 1894, the couple moved to Kobe, Hyōgo Prefecture.
 He became a full-time writer after Glimpses of Unfamiliar Japan, a book which he wrote during his stay in Kumamoto, gained popularity.
-After that, Setsuko provided much of the material for Lafcadio's major works.
+After that, Setsuko provided much of the material for Hearn's major works.
 In 1896, during their stay in Kobe, his application for naturalisation was granted by the governor of Shimane Prefecture and he became a member of the Koizumi family, officially changing his name to Koizumi Yakumo.

 In 1896, the couple moved to Ichigaya, Ushigome-ku, Tokyo.
-Setsuko not only told Japanese folk legends but also explained what she read in published books to Lafcadio to help him in writing.
-Lafcadio asked Setsuko to be a "storyteller" who did not just read books aloud but told the stories in her own words, and Setsuko followed his requests.
-The couple had two sons and one daughter in Tokyo, but after they moved to Nishiokubo in 1902, Lafcadio's health began to deteriorate.
-On 26 September 1904, Laficadio died.
+Setsuko not only told Japanese folk legends but also explained what she read in published books to Hearn to help him in writing.
+Hearn asked Setsuko to be a "storyteller" who did not just read books aloud but told the stories in her own words, and Setsuko followed his requests.
+The couple had two sons and one daughter in Tokyo, but after they moved to Nishiokubo in 1902, Hearn's health began to deteriorate, and he died on 26 September 1904.

 Later years

-Lafcadio left all assets to his wife in a will.
-Living in their house with a study in Nishiokubo as they were when Lafcadio was alive, Setsuko raised her children in affluence.
-In 1914, Reminiscences of Lafcadio Hearn, her memoir about Lafcadio, was included in Koizumi Yakumo, edited by Tanabe Ryuji.
+Lafcadio Hearn left all his assets to his wife in his will.
+Living in their house with a study in Nishiokubo as they were when Hearn was alive, Setsuko raised her children in affluence.
+In 1914, Reminiscences of Lafcadio Hearn, her memoir about Hearn, was included in Koizumi Yakumo, edited by Tanabe Ryuji.
 She suffered from atherosclerosis in her last years, and died on 18 February 1932 at the age of 64.
 Her grave is at the Zōshigaya Cemetery.

 Appreciation and legacy

 Since Setsuko was a major source of Japanese ghost stories for her husband, she is appreciated as "one of Hearn’s main partners in this highly discursive and collaborative culture of translation."
-Setsuko "provided him [Lafcadio Hearn] with new folk narratives to ponder, and he turned from his Creole work to focus on Japanese".
+Setsuko "provided him with new folk narratives to ponder, and he turned from his Creole work to focus on Japanese".